Recording: Indigenous Philosophy: The Ethics of Reciprocity

 Among the thousands of diverse Indigenous peoples of the world, there are some deeply grounded commonalities.
 One of these is the broadly accepted principle of reciprocity: an ethics based in the interconnectedness of people, animals, land, and spirit.
 What are the roots of this worldview?
 How is it practiced in different parts of the world?
 And what are the consequences of orientating their personal and social lives along its principles?

 If you’re curious about Indigenous philosophy, join us as Antoin Deul takes us through an introduction of the ethics of reciprocity.
+Please register for the lunch lecture here.

 Some links to get you started: